gordonmurray/aws_terraform_triton_inference_server/README.md

 ## Before you begin, You will need

+* An AWS account - Copy `terraform.tfvars.example` to `terraform.tfvars` with details from your own account, such as VPC and Subnet IDs.
 * [Packer](https://www.packer.io/) is used to create an Amazon Machine Image (AMI).
 An AMI is like a prepared EC2 instance that has not been started up yet.

 * [Ansible](https://www.ansible.com/) is used within Packer to install some neccessary services while Packer is building the image.